The-Ossuary/bookish-waffle/README.md

 ## Monetization Model

-- **$OSIEN Token:**
-  Primary currency for rituals, staking, and premium features.
+- **$OSIEN Token:** Used for rituals, staking, and premium features
-- **Staking Pool Fees:**
+- **Staking Pool Fees:** Portions of rituals/stakes go to artists and the DAO
-  A portion of each ritual/stake goes to the pool, rewarding artists, lore creators, and the DAO.
-- **Premium Rituals:**
-  Limited, artist-collab rituals unlock exclusive NFTs and lore.
+- **Premium Rituals:** Special collaborations unlock exclusive NFTs and lore

 ---